 Did you leave a lot of dead air time at the beginning of your recording?
 Good!

-See where there are noise peaks on the voice recording, and then turn down the level until there’s no more (or very little) noise.
+See where noise peaks on the voice recording are, and then turn down the level until there’s no more (or very little) noise.

 De-noise intelligently

-There also exist newer de-noising techniques that have recently come to prominence that use machine learning and GPU hardware in order to perform de-noise processing.
+Newer de-noising techniques that have recently come to prominence use machine learning and GPU hardware to perform de-noise processing.
 This includes technologies like NVIDIA RTX Voice and Krisp (which is already in use in Discord).
 While these aren’t available as VSTs for use in DAWs, the technology is gaining more prominence.
-There are also VSTs like iZotope’s RX 10 Voice De-noise which is currently the industry standard for de-noising outside of built-in DAW techniques.
+There are also VSTs like iZotope’s RX 10 Voice De-noise, which is currently the industry standard for de-noising outside of built-in DAW techniques.

 Use the compressor